amanz55/streetfeast-scout/README.md

 5, **Set Up Postgres DB**: Create a Postgresql database and obtain the connection URI/ string.
 Replace the placeholder values in the .env.example file with your actual connection string and any other required environment variables.
 Rename the file to .env.

-6, **Import Data into Postgres**: Use custom commands to import food truck data from a CSV file into MongoDB.
+6, **Import Data into Postgres**: Use custom commands to import food truck data from a CSV file into PostgreSQL Database.
 ```bash
 cd backend/api
 python manage.py import_food_trucks